replicability-stat-unipd/replicability-summer-school-2023/README.md

 - `R/utils.R`: general utilities for managing the project (not useful for the workshop)
 - `R/utils-meta.R`: utilities for the meta-analysis workshop
-- `R/utils-biostat.R`: utilities for the biostatistic workshop
+- `R/utils-biostat.R`: utilities for the biostatistics workshop
 - `R/utils-replication.R`: utilities for the replication methods workshop